andmironov/kkga/README.md

 # Gadzhi Kharkharov, ~designer

 Currently product designer at [Webflow](https://webflow.com/) — a tool that makes producing for web more approachable.
-Mostly trying to figure out how to create the right visual tools for designers
+Mostly trying to figure out how to create the right visual tools for designers.

 ## Projects at Webflow, 2015–2018

 ### Webflow Grid

+A flexible layout mechanism with direct manipulation controls, built on top of CSS Grid.

 - [webflow.com/grid](https://webflow.com/grid) (grid playground in Webflow)
 - [youtu.be/Z0TpdiMFVIk](https://youtu.be/Z0TpdiMFVIk) (demo video)